 But the bad news for you (and for us) in New York City, is that no one theater is offering the film in both HFR 3D and Dolby Atmos.
 The one movie theater that is set up for Dolby Atmos playback in the city (AMC's Empire 25 cinema near Times Square) is not set up for HFR 3D playback.
 Meanwhile the AMC 34th St. 14 IMAX theater will offer the film in IMAX HFR 3D, but not in Dolby Atmos.
 So you'll need to pick one or the other format, or go to see the movie more than once to experience both.

 UPDATE: Dolby contacted us today (12/12) to let us know that the Regal Ewalk 13 theater in Manhattan has recently been equipped with Dolby Atmos, and, according to Dolby, it will be screening the film in both HFR 3D and in Dolby Atmos in their EPX theater.

 For those in other areas of the country (and the world), you may have better luck.
-Los Angeles, for example, has at least three theaters where you can see "The Hobbit" in HFR 3D and Dolby Atmos (The Arclight Sherman Oaks, Burbank 16 IMAX and Century City 15 & IMAX).
+Los Angeles, for example, has at least three theaters where you can see "The Hobbit" in HFR 3D and Dolby Atmos (The Arclight Sherman Oaks, AMC Burbank 16 & IMAX and AMC Century City 15 & IMAX).
 It's best to call the theater in advance to see which show times will be available in Dolby Atmos, HFR 3D or both.

 We've included a list of resources below that include details of how and where "The Hobbit: An Unexpected Journey" is available in the various audio and visual formats.
 The first link on TheOneRing.net is particularly helpful.